Offering Customer Financing: What It Is and How It Works

 • Higher Sales and Revenue

-Offering financing to customers will give them more flexibility and accessibility to receive the products and services they need without the obligation to pay in full immediately.
+Offering financing to customers will give them more flexibility and accessibility to receive the products and services they need without the obligation to pay in full.
 Additionally, eligible consumers will be able to pay in budget-friendly installments for large-sum purchases.
 As such, your customers will no longer have to put off purchases because of a lack of funds.
 In turn, this translates into higher sales, more profit, and increased add-on purchases.

 • Competitive Advantage